The Liane Deasy Memorial Swim

 For more information please press the sponsorship packages button below or contact Mark Earley directly via the Contact Form further down this page.

 As well as sponsors we are looking for small donations to help with the running costs of the race and to add to the money we are raising for Epilepsy Ireland.
-There will be an online donations page set up before the race happens.
-Last year this was a huge success.
+There is an online donations page here should you wish to contribute: https://give.everydayhero.com/ie/the-liane-deasy-memorial-swim-2019

 Many thanks to the below sponsors for their generosity and support in 2018.
 Without them the race could not have gone as well as it did.